yambo-code/yambopy/docs/source/tutorial.rst

 For that we define a loop where we do a self-consistent ground state calculation, non self-consistent calculation, create the databases and run a ``yambo`` BSE calculation for different vacuum spacings.

 To analyze the data we will:

     1. plot the dielectric screening

     2. check how the different values of the screening change the absorption spectra

 In the folder ``tutorials/bn/`` you find the python script ``bse_cutoff.py``.
+This script takes some time to be executed, you can run both variants without the cutoff and with the cutoff ``-c`` simultaneously to save time.
-You can run this script with :
+You can run this script with:

 .. code-block:: bash

     python bse_cutoff.py -r -t4    # without coulomb cutoff
     python bse_cutoff.py -r -c -t4 # with coulomb cutoff

-where ``-t`` specifies the number of threads to use.
-The threads in this script are managed using the ``multiprocessing`` module of python.
-The way it is implemented it will run as much simultaneous job as threads, once one of the jobs is done, if there are more jobs to run it will be submitted otherwise it will just wait for all the running jobs to complete.
+where ``-t`` specifies the number of MPI threads to use.

-The main loop changes the ``layer_separation`` variable using values from a list.
+The main loop changes the ``layer_separation`` variable using values from a list in the header of the file.
 In the script you can find how the functions ``scf``, ``ncf`` and ``database`` are defined.

 **3. Plot the dielectric function**